Online Sports Betting in

 Lawmakers on both sides also want to see third-party online sports betting brands like DraftKings, PointsBet, and BetMGM, be able to come in and be a part of the marketplace.

 With multiple brands competing for customers, sports bettors in Ohio can expect to see enticing odds from some of the best in the business.
+More to come on this in the next few months.

 While it seems like Ohio is still at the early stages of expanding its gambling options to sports betting, getting to this point has been a long and heated process.